It depends on the material they will send you. Usually, the key areas to prepare are the following.

 You won’t have time to read and prioritize everything, therefore you have to understand where to focus.
 The ideal way to practice is to use long cases such as HBS ones.
 You should then learn to absorb the key information of the case.
 Quick reading techniques could also help.

 You will probably have some math to do as part of the data analysis.
 GMAT and McKinsey PST math should work well to prepare on this.

 When you have to present your findings in the second part, I would suggest the same structure used for a conclusion in a live interview, that is:

 - Summarize the main questions you have to answer

 - Present your proposed answer and detail the motivation behind

 - Propose next steps for the areas you have not covered

-As you will not be able to double check hypothesis with the interviewer as in the live case before the presentation, it could make sense to clearly state when you are making hypotheses and that you will have to verify them with further analysis.
+As you will not be able to double-check hypotheses with the interviewer while you prepare the presentation, you should clearly state when you are making hypotheses and that you will have to verify them with further analysis.

-When you have to prepare slides, quoting a previous answer I would also recommend to work on
+If you have to prepare slides I would also recommend to work on:

 A) structure the order of the slides